 The Hospital Availability Exchange standard was created to make sharing information about the state of hospitals for day-to-day and crisis use.
 Initially it was focused purely on hospitals but it has been extended to handle sharing information about the broader health network, including long-term care facilities, urgent care clinics, and temporary aid centres.

-HAVE 1.0 was released on 22DEC2009.
-Since the release of HAVE 1.0 there have been multiple operational uses of HAVE, including after the 2010 Haiti Earthquake.
-In many of the operational uses there were modified schema used to add services that were not in HAVE 1.0 and to convey other aspects of the data and to handle the sharing of information about non-hospital facilities (e.g. clinics, temporary locations).
+HAVE 1.0 was released on 22 December 2009.
+Since the release of HAVE 1.0, there have been multiple operational uses of HAVE, including the aftermath of the 2010 Haiti Earthquake.
+In many of the operational uses, there were modified schema used to add services that were not in HAVE 1.0, to convey other aspects of the data, and to handle the sharing of information about non-hospital facilities (e.g. clinics, temporary locations).
 The use of the HAVE 1.0 standard was encouraging but the shortfalls needed to be addressed.
 To that end, in 2010 the OASIS EM-TC voted to re-open the HAVE standard with the goal of creating a HAVE 2.0 standard.

+The schema released with HAVE 2.0 contains errors that make it unusable.
+This working document is intended to correct those errors and introduce additional capability that may be immediately useful in the 2014 Ebola outbreak.

 Structure of the EDXL Hospital Availability Exchange Specification

-The EDXL-HAVE 2.0 standard document structure is defined using successively more detailed or constrained artifacts in the form of textual descriptions, diagrams, figures, tables and Appendices.
-The EDXL-HAVE XML Schema is provided separately.
+The EDXL-HAVE 2.0 document structure is defined using successively more detailed or constrained artifacts in the form of textual descriptions, diagrams, figures, tables and Appendices.
+The EDXL-HAVE XML Schema is also provided separately.
 The overall structure of the EDXL-HAVE report is first represented in an Element Reference Model (ERM).
 The ERM is the foundation from which individual constraint schemas (individual situation report types) are defined.

 The structure of the EDXL-HAVE standard is defined in the following sections: